Safety on and around schools

-Teaching students about road safety contributes significantly to improving their own safety.
+- teaching students about the local road safety conditions contributes significantly to improving their own safety.

-Other safety issues can be improved through planning, enforcement, engineering or environmental changes.
+- working with agencies to improve local safety issues in the school zone through planning, enforcement, engineering or environmental changes.

 - local councils

 - NSW Police